Wapps3/citygml-in-unity/README.md

-# CytiGML Parser in Unity
+# CityGML Parser in Unity

 A program to load `.gml` file and displays the meshes in Unity.